DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/reference/table.md

 > ### Using Sql Queries
 > * Sql queries are database specific, and hence less portable when moving to other database platforms.
-> * Sql queries can not be further optimised by the information hub.
+> * Sql queries can not be further optimised by the integration hub.
 For example if a datalink uses a `Filter` transform, it will generally translate the filters into the Sql executed by the database, whereas if Sql is hard coded these optimizations are not possible.
 > * Sql queries can hide data impact and lineage analysis.

 ### Flat File Table Properties